6 Simple Ways to Have a Zero-Waste Holiday Season

 Decorate With DIY Ornaments

 Handmade, DIY Christmas ornaments are a unique and eco-friendly way to add a festive flair to your home.
 We particularly love natural options such as cranberry and popcorn garlands, dried citrus ornaments, and long-lasting salt dough keepsakes.
-Check out some of our other favorite DIY ornaments here.

 Use a Safe Alternative to Flocked Snow